Carbon monoxide detector gets hot

 Electrical

-The answer to 'carbon monoxide detector gets hot' is that a carbon monoxide (CO) detector getting hot is a sign of a potential issue that requires immediate attention.
-This could indicate a problem with the detector itself or a larger issue in your home's electrical system.
+The answer to 'carbon monoxide detector gets hot' is that a carbon monoxide (CO) detector getting hot is often a sign of a problem.
+This could indicate that the detector is malfunctioning, the internal components are overheating, or there is an issue with the power supply.
+If a CO detector is getting unusually hot to the touch, it's important to address the issue promptly to ensure the safety of your home.

 Step-by-Step Guide